retrocomputacion/retroterm/README.md

 ## 2 Usage
 *Retroterm* is very simple to use, most of its functionality being controlled externally from a *[Turbo56k](docs/turbo56k.md)* enabled BBS.

-*Retroterm* comes in five variants:
+*Retroterm* comes in nine variants:

 - **rt-cbm-u.prg** Userport version 57600bps
 - **rt-cbm-sl.prg** SwiftLink version 38400bps
+- **rt-cbm-ulti.prg** SwifLink Ultimate version 38400bps
 - **rt-cbm-232.prg** Turbo232 version 57600bps
 - **rt-cbm-p4.prg** Plus/4 version 19200bps
-- **rt-msx-232.com** MSX RS-232 version 19200bps
+- **rt-232.com** MSX RS-232 version 19200bps
-- **rt-msx-38k.com** MSX parallel port version 38400bps
+- **rt-38k.com** MSX parallel port version 38400bps
-- **rt-msx-56k.com** MSX parallel port version 57600bps
+- **rt-56k.com** MSX parallel port version 57600bps
+- **rt-bd.com** MSX BadCat version 57600bps

 *Retroterm* lacks classic file transfer functions, when used to communicate with a normal PETSCII/ASCII BBS, file transfers are not available.

-After LOADing and RUNning *Retroterm*, you can dial to your favorite BBS using your Modem commands as usual.

-**On C64 and Plus/4 ports, _Retroterm_ will search for a configuration file on the last used drive, if found, and a modem initialization string is set, it will be sent at this moment.
-If no configuration file is found then the setup screen will be shown**
+After running *Retroterm*, it will search for a configuration file on the last used drive, if found, and a modem initialization string is set, it will be sent at this moment.
+If no configuration file is found then the setup screen will be shown

-**The modem should be setup to the correct baud rate before running _Retroterm_.**
+The modem should be setup to the correct baud rate before leaving the initial setup screen.
+If the modem is not set at the correct speed, use the initialization string do so.
+You can then press F5 to save the settings to disk, and F1 to go to the terminal.

+> [!NOTE] The initialization string is only sent before Retroterm goes to terminal mode for the first time.

 To exit *Retroterm*, just press `RUN/STOP` (Commodore) or `CTRL-C` (MSX), it will remain in memory, and you can recall it with `SYS49152` (Commodore 64), or `SYS28672` (Commodore Plus/4).